mupif/mupif/mupif/doc/refManual/intro.rst

 To facilitate execution and development of the simulation workflows, the platform provides the transparent communication mechanism that will take care of the network communication between the objects.
 An important feature is the transparency, which hides the details of remote communication to the user and allows working with local and remote objects in the same way.
 The communication layer is built on Pyro4 library, which provides a transparent distributed object system fully integrated into Python.
 It takes care of the network communication between the objects when they are distributed over different machines on the network.
 The platform is designed to work on virtually any distributed platform, including grid and cloud infrastructure.

+In addition to this MuPIF reference manual, a user manual from http://sourceforge.net/projects/mupif/ can be obtained, showing details on API implementation, installation, networking and providing several examples in local/distributed setups.